Trinity Biotech starts selling Covid antibody test in US

 Irish-founded Trinity Biotech has begun selling its Covid-19 antibody test in the US and expects to obtain a CE Mark allowing the product to be sold in the European Union shortly.

-The medical diagnostics company, which is listed on the Nasdaq, filed a fast-track submission for its Covid-19 IgG ELISA with the US Food and Drugs Administration (FDA) in August and while still awaiting approval, has been granted emergency use authorisation to begin selling the product
+The medical diagnostics company, which is listed on the Nasdaq, filed a fast-track submission for its Covid-19 IgG ELISA with the US Food and Drugs Administration in August and while still awaiting approval, has been granted emergency use authorisation to begin selling the product.

 Shares in the company were up 4.6 per cent in early trading following the announcement.